fastify/fastify-oauth2/README.md

 ## Set custom state

 The `generateStateFunction` accepts a function to generate the `state` parameter for the OAUTH flow.
-This function receives the Fastify's `request` object as parameter.
+This function receives the Fastify instance's `request` object as parameter.
-When you set it, it is required to provide the function `checkStateFunction` also in order to validate the states generated.
+When you set it, it is required to provide the function `checkStateFunction` in order to validate the states generated.

 ```js
   const validStates = new Set()